spencer-shadley/completed-class/17-NoSQL/2-thursday-mongoose/preclass-drill/drill.md

 # Pre-class Drill

-- Signup for a leetcode account at https://leetcode.com
+- Login or signup for a leetcode account at https://leetcode.com

 - Solve [this problem](https://leetcode.com/problems/how-many-numbers-are-smaller-than-the-current-number/)